AnthonyF747/AnthonyF747.github.io/hw1journal.md

 </html>
 ```

 After setting up Git and GitHub, I was able to start saving my code to the repository in the GitHub cloud (I guess it resides there?).
-With just a few simple commands, you can make your local file which holds your code to a GitHub repository, add changes to it, commit them, and push them to the remote copy in the cloud.
+With just a few simple commands, you can make changes to your local file, add changes through Git, commit them, and push them to the remote copy in the cloud.
 The commands are:

 ```
 git init